Skip to main content

 Completing a Personal Accident Report in Maryland

-1. The name and address of the insurance carrier or other provider of security for the person making the report;
+• The name and address of the insurance carrier

-2. The policy or other identifying number of the liability insurance or other security;
+• The policy number or other identifying information for the liability insurance

-3. The name and address of the local insurance agent for the insurance carrier or other provider of security.
+• The name and address of the driver’s insurance agent

 What Happens if You Don't File a Maryland Accident Insurance Report?

-If the vehicle owner or driver fails to file a written accident report that shows proof that their vehicle carried appropriate insurance, the BMV may suspend or revoke:
+If the vehicle owner or driver fails to file a written accident report proving that they have the appropriate amount of auto insurance, the BMV may suspend or revoke their driver’s license and registration.

 After an accident, you may feel as if you're left all alone to deal with a mess.
 There are car repairs, medical appointments, and insurance phone calls to deal with before your life can get back on track.
-An experienced Maryland attorney can help you navigate the claim process and ensure you are fully compensated for any damages.
-Get started to day with a claim review by a local attorney to learn more about how the law applies to your facts.
+An experienced Maryland auto accident attorney can help you navigate the claims process.
+They’ll also work hard to ensure you receive fair compensation for your injuries.

 Was this helpful?